ExitValue.ai

 Recurring revenue as a percentage of total separates premium gym businesses from volatile ones.
 Membership dues should represent 70%+ of total revenue.
 Gyms dependent on personal training packages, day passes, or retail sales face greater revenue volatility.
 EFT (Electronic Funds Transfer) membership billing is the gold standard for recurring revenue quality.

 Lease terms and facility condition are make-or-break in fitness.
 Gym buildouts cost $50-$150+ per square foot.
 A buyer needs 7-10 years of lease runway to amortize that investment.
-Gyms with fewer than 5 years remaining on their lease — or those needing significant equipment replacement — face valuation haircuts.
+Gyms with fewer than 5 years remaining on their lease, or those needing significant equipment replacement, face valuation haircuts.
 Rent as a percentage of revenue should be below 15% for traditional gyms.

-Equipment age and conditiondirectly impacts the buyer's capital expenditure requirements.
+Equipment age and condition directly impacts the buyer's capital expenditure requirements.
 A full equipment refresh for a 15,000 sq ft gym can cost $300K-$500K.
 Gyms with equipment under 5 years old are worth more because the buyer avoids near-term capex.
 Buyers typically get an equipment appraisal during diligence.

-Want to know what your fitness & gym business is worth?
+Estimate your fitness & gym business value

 Frequently Asked Questions